IRIX Interactive Desktop

-IRIX Interactive Desktop (formerly called Indigo Magic Desktop) is a desktop environment normally used as the default desktop on Silicon Graphics workstations running IRIX.
+IRIX Interactive Desktop (formerly called Indigo Magic Desktop) is a discontinued desktop environment normally used as the default desktop on Silicon Graphics workstations running IRIX.
 The IRIX Interactive Desktop uses the Motif widget toolkit on top of the X Window System found on most Unix systems.
 The default window manager on the IRIX Interactive Desktop is 4Dwm.

 History

 IRIS Workspace is SGI's first desktop environment in IRIX versions 3.0 through 5.0.
 This was succeeded by Indigo Magic Desktop, introduced in 1993 with IRIX 5.1 on the Indy multimedia workstation.
 Along with Sun Microsystem's former OpenWindows environment and the Common Desktop Environment from COSE released the same year, these were some of the first desktop environments to be provided by default on a Unix computer system.

 The Indigo Magic Desktop was renamed to IRIX Interactive Desktop with the release of IRIX 6.5 in 1998.
-Beginning in 2000, Eric Masson, a passionate user of SGI systems, began work on a recreation of IRIX Interactive Desktop for Linux.
+Beginning in 2000, Eric Masson, a user of SGI systems, began work on a recreation of IRIX Interactive Desktop for Linux.
 By 2005, Eric and SGI had worked through an official agreement, resulting in a special license permitting him to duplicate the IRIX Interactive Desktop for x86-based Linux systems in a project called MaXX Interactive Desktop.